Azerus972/100DaysOfCode/README.md

 Suivi du cours: -Cybersecurity and Its Ten Domains par University System of Georgia (semaine 1)
                 -Testez l'interface de votre site (openclassroom)
+# Jour 7:
+Generate and Download Screenshot of webpage without lossing the styles in Javascript